Edison, Lakewood, Somerset Opossum Control & Removal

 Any wildlife that has entered your home should be considered a health emergency for your family.
 Opossums, like all other wildlife we remove, can cause extensive property damage very quickly including gnawing electrical wires and ruining insulation, and leaving extensive noxious staining, droppings.
 They can also transport parasites and ticks into your home.
 Every day counts and a wildlife control specialist should be contacted immediately.

 The first line of defense when it comes to wildlife control is exclusion, removing potential entry points into your house.
 An inspection will determine where and how the wildlife is entering your home so the homeowner is not faced with repeat infestations.
 Overhanging tree branches are common routes for wildlife to gain access to your roof.
 Burrows should be covered and plugged to reduce the frequency of visits by opossums.

 Fortunately, opossums are usually easy to bait and trap.
 They are scavengers and when it comes to food they just can’t say no. A nuisance wildlife removal specialist will know where to set up the cages to be most effective, will monitor the cages, and relocate the opossums off your property once captured.

 Professional pest control operators can remove opossums safely and humanely.
 Nuisance wildlife inside one’s home is an emergency.
-There is risk of disease and injury to your family and extensive damage to your property from gnawing and waste deposits.
+There is the risk of disease and injury to your family and extensive damage to your property from gnawing and waste deposits.
 Call or contact Cowleys Pest Services right away for a free inspection and estimate in Mercer, Ocean, Monmouth, Somerset, & Middlesex County, New Jersey.